-Trump to preside over signing ceremony between Israel and Arab states at the White House
+Israel signs deal establishing formal ties with two Arab states at the White House

 Arab states in the Persian Gulf have edged closer to Israel over the past decade, largely in response to a shared desire to blunt Iranian influence in the region.

-Trump and representatives of all three nations will sign the document in a large celebration on the White House South Lawn.
-The UAE and Bahrain will also sign separate bilateral agreements with Israel.
+“You have the key to the heart of the Jewish people,” Netanyahu replied.

+Trump predicted that five more countries could soon fallow suit and recognize Israel.
+He declined to name them.

-A Trump administration official, briefing reporters Monday, declined to spell out what those documents would say, adding that the texts would not be available until sometime after the White House ceremony.
+A Trump administration official, briefing reporters Monday, declined to spell out what the documents being signed would say, adding that the texts would not be available until sometime after the White House ceremony.

 The official spoke on the condition of anonymity under rules set by the White House, although the official himself said he did not see why that was necessary.

-The White House sent out hundreds of invitations, and far more guests are expected than officially allowed under the District of Columbia’s coronavirus protocols.
+The White House sent out hundreds of invitations, and far more guests attended than officially allowed under the District of Columbia’s coronavirus protocols.
 As with political events at the White House during the Republican National Convention last month, the Trump administration does not consider itself bound by those rules.

 Israel has seen coronavirus cases spike in the late summer, and Netanyahu’s management of the pandemic prompted protesters to chant “Your time is up!” outside his home last month.
 It was some of the fiercest criticism he has faced in more than a decade in office.

-Guests at the White House ceremony were encouraged to wear masks, but they will not be required, the senior administration official said.
+Guests at the White House ceremony were encouraged to wear masks, but they were not required, the senior administration official said.

-“But, you know, the Israelis and the Emiratis and Bahrainis are all taking it seriously.
-I think when they got off the plane, they were wearing masks,” the official said.

-“But, ultimately, it’s not going to be required, and it will be on the South Lawn, which is obviously a pretty vast space.”
+“It will be on the South Lawn, which is obviously a pretty vast space,” the official said.

+Some of the guests who attended the event did not wear masks, and seats were set up next to each other rather than being spaced apart.